 Step Inside The Creepy, Abandoned Town Of Swansea In Arizona

 Finding abandoned places in Arizona isn’t difficult.
 Ghost towns, derelict buildings, and forgotten mining shafts are everywhere, so it’s a rare spot to find one almost erased from memory.
 In such cases, it’s typically the distance that separates a well-known ghost town from one history forgot.
 This is one such town.
-Step inside the creepiest abandoned town in Arizona.
+Step inside the creepiest abandoned town of Swansea AZ.

 There are several abandoned places in Arizona.
 Black Canyon City Greyhound Park is one of the spookiest.
-It was once a dog-racing track, but was left abandoned in the 1980s.
+It was once a dog-racing track but was left abandoned in the 1980s.
 Today, it sits just off the highway in Black Canyon City.
 Entrance into the area is not permitted, but some photographers have crept over the fence to capture the decay.
 The Casa Grande Domes are another mysterious abandoned place.
 These weird structures are covered in graffiti, and people often theorize their meanings.
-If you want to read more about the rumors swirling around this spot, read our feature article here.

 Are there any hiking trails to abandoned places in Arizona?

 One of the most unique hiking trails in the state leads to an abandoned village.
 After 20 miles of strenuous hiking through Flagstaff’s high desert, visitors will encounter the Wupatki National Monument.
 Due to its popularity, hikers have to enter a lottery system in order to gain access.
 The journey may be difficult, but the end result is so worth it.
 History buffs and architecture lovers will adore looking at this magnificent old structure.
 If you want to learn more about The Crack-In-Rock hike, read our feature article here.

 What ghost towns can you find in Arizona?